fbpx Skip to Content

 OR

-2. someone who is still trying to figure out how to get the best of both worlds.
-In both cases, we introduce a level of deception and confusion that is damaging.
+2. still trying to figure out how to get the best of both worlds.

 Lukewarm Christianity causes the church to stop doing the will of the Lord and begin living for themselves.
-What’s worse is that it teaches we can do so without consequence; teaching that perverts that grace of God and the very heart of the gospel.
+What’s worse is that it teaches we can do so without consequence.
+This is a teaching that perverts the grace of God and the very heart of the gospel.

 “Lukewarm Christians don’t really want to be saved from their sins; they want to be saved from the consequences of their sins.”